American Indian Crafts --> American Indian Clothes

 The Indian Arts and Crafts Act: US law against passing off fake American Indian crafts as genuine.

-First Nations Clothing: Excellent online photographic collection of Canadian Indian and Inuit clothing.
+First Nations Clothing: Excellent online photographic collection of Inuit and Canadian Indian clothing.

 Native American Clothing, Regalia and Textiles: Photographs, descriptions, and links about traditional Indian clothes.

-Clothing of Indians: Anthropology text on Indian clothing in various tribes.
+Clothing of Indians: Anthropology text about Native American Indian clothing in various tribes.

 The Mathematics of Seminole Patchwork: Article about the designs, legends, and geometry of Seminole Indian patchwork.